 Our wild blueberry jam contains 60% berries, sugar, Alaska wildflower honey, lemon juice, orange peel, and citric acid.
 Only Pomona's low sugar pectin is used sparingly in this jam.
 Nutritious, deep and flavorful.
 Available in 3.7 oz and 6.3 oz jar.

 Salmonberries, related to raspberries, are found in coastal Alaska and Canada.
 Our delicious jam contains 50% berries, sugar, wildflower honey, lemon juice, Pomona's pectin, calcium, and citric acid.
 Pectin is necessary for salmonberry to gel, but we use a low-sugar pectin so that we can still keep the proportion of sugars down.
 It does contains seeds, though we have filtered out approximately 2/3 of them.
 This jam is unusual and delicious and, as salmonberries are highly valued by Alaskans, currently our best-selling jam.
 Our salmonberries are picked primarily in the wilds of Kodiak Island, off Alaska's southern shore.
+2014 berries are coming in now, and they are beautiful!!
 Available in 3.7 and 6.3 ounce jars.

 Lingonberries, or low-bush cranberries, are tart, intensely flavorful, and nutritious.
 They are reported to be 30% higher in anti-oxidants than blueberries, with potential benefits for digestive ailments, high cholesterol, high blood pressure, infections, and even cancer.
 They are well known in Scandinavian countries as "lingonberries" and better known in Alaska as "low bush cranberries".
 They grow very low to the ground and in good berry years carpet the high tundra and forest floors in many parts of Alaska and Canada.
 Our jam contains 60% lingonberries, sugar, Alaska wildflower honey, and a bit of orange peel.
 No pectin in this jam, as lingonberries have enough natural pectin.
 Available in 3.7 oz and 6.3 oz jars.
 Note that our Low Bush Cranberry Sauce is also made with lingonberries and comes in a 9 oz. jar.